documentacao-ustore/ucloud-rtd-manual/Release-Notes/press-release-ucloud-2022-jun.jul.aug.rst

 Microsoft Azure (Azure)
 -----------------------

-Regarding the interaction with the AZURE Microsoft public cloud service provider, we can list three improvements:
+Regarding the interaction with the AZURE Microsoft public cloud service provider, three improvements can be listed:

 * Changing the graphical interface of the Scaling Group creation button;